Convert waste to revenue

 As the saying goes, one man’s trash is another man’s treasure.

 In today’s climate, many businesses are contributing towards a circular economy, ensuring that we increase resource efficiency and reduce the use of minerals and raw materials.
 In a circular economy, one business’s ‘trash’ is another business’s resource.
-This so-called trash, often cardboard or polystyrene provides an additional revenue source for many companies, across various industries.
+This so-called trash, often cardboard waste or polystyrene provides an additional revenue source for many companies, across various industries.

 Many companies use EPS as a packaging material, including fish processors, electronic manufacturers and the food service industry due to its strong and protective nature.